 The Conflicted overlay is used to represent the

 conflicted state, where a merge resulted in conflicts between the changes of the current and changes from another branch.

 The Modified overlay represents the

-modified state, where you have made local modifications, the
+modified state, where you have made local modifications to your working tree.

 The Deleted overlay represents the

 deleted state, where an item is scheduled for deletion, or the

 missing state, where an item is not present but still in the Git index.
 Naturally an item which is missing cannot have an overlay itself, but the parent folder can be marked if one of its child items is missing.

 The Added overlay is simply used to represent the

 added status when an item has been added to version control.